 During an emergency situation, your medical specialist reviews your symptoms and medical history and then performs a blood test, as well as an echocardiogram, to diagnose if you had, or are having, a heart attack.

-Dr. Banerjee takes a preventive approach to care when it comes to heart health.
+The team takes a preventive approach to care when it comes to heart health.
 She works closely with you to help you make lifestyle changes to prevent a heart attack or a second heart attack.
 Her prevention plan includes:

 A heart attack is a serious health issue that requires immediate medical attention and ongoing care.
 Call Premier Cardiac and Vascular today or request an appointment online to schedule a consultation with a cardiac specialist.